The 20 Best Corpus Callosum Agenesis Doctors Near Me in Oregon, US

 English

-Roya Sohaey is a Radiologist in Beaverton, Oregon.
+Roya Sohaey is a Radiologist in Portland, Oregon.
 Dr. Sohaey is rated as an Experienced provider by MediFind in the treatment of Corpus Callosum Agenesis.
 Her top areas of expertise are Urachal Cyst, Ectopic Pregnancy, Amniotic Band Syndrome, and Corpus Callosum Agenesis.

 Experienced in Corpus Callosum Agenesis